I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

 - They provide a transparent and quantitative basis for economic decision-making.

 A Kanban System for Epics

 The portfolio Kanban is designed to capture, analyze, approve, and track epics, as illustrated in Figure 1.

-This portfolio Kanban system describes the states that an epic passes through on its way to implementation (or rejection), and the collaboration needed for each state:
+This portfolio Kanban system describes the steps that an epic passes through on its way to implementation (or rejection), and the collaboration needed for each step:

 Funnel – the Funnel is used to capture all new “big ideas.”
 They can come from any source, and may be business or technical concepts (enablers).
 Typical drivers of epics include: